• Hungarian Language

 Cons

-• Health Issues: Russian Spaniels tend to have more frequent health issues than other breeds.
+• Health Concerns: Russian Spaniels tend to have more frequent health issues than other breeds.

-• Hypoallergenic: Russian Spaniel dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Russian Spaniel dogs don't do well with allergy sufferers by causing allergic reactions.

-• Weight Gain Potential / Prone to Obesity: High: The Russian Spaniel breed has a strong tendency to be overweight.
+• Obesity Tendency: High: The Russian Spaniel breed has a strong tendency to be overweight.

 • Impulse to Wander or Roam: The wanderlust potential of the Russian Spaniel is strong enough to escape from home.

-• Tolerates Being Left Alone: Russian Spaniel dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.
+• Alone Time Tolerance: Russian Spaniel dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.

 • Office Friendly: Russian Spaniel is not the best dog breed for office environment.